Hazratganj: Movie theaters

 Hazratganj has two operating cinemas: Sahu Cinema, located right next to the main Hazratganj crossroad, and Novelty Cinema at Lalbagh Circle.
 The closed Mayfair Cinema was once known for showing Hollywood movies.
 Other former cinemas in Hazratganj include Capitol and the now-demolished Leela.

 Ganj Carnival

 Lucknow Development Authority (LDA), together with the city's administration, organises a monthly carnival on the second Sunday of each month in Hazratganj market.
 Various types of cultural and entertainment programmes are held for the general public.
 Lucknow Police watches the crowd with the help of drone cameras.

 Atal Chowk

 Atal Chowk crossing is the busiest crossing in Lucknow city.
 It is situated at the confluence of NH-24, NH-25, NH-28, and NH-24B.
 The whole area, along with the crossing, falls into Lucknow's Heritage zone.

-Schools and colleges
+Religion and education

-Hazratganj area is home to St. Francis' College, Seventh Day Adventist Senior Secondary School, La Martiniere Girls' College, Loreto Convent Lucknow, Christ Church College, National P. G. College, St. Joseph's Cathedral and Cathedral Sr Sec School.
+The Hazratganj area is home to St. Francis' College, Seventh Day Adventist Senior Secondary School, La Martiniere Girls' College, Loreto Convent Lucknow, Christ Church College, National P. G. College, St. Joseph's Catholic Cathedral and Cathedral Sr Sec School.